QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

     %%file math2.py
     pi = 'foobar'

 Now we start the Python interpreter and import it

 .. code-block:: python3

     import math2

-Next let's import the ``math`` module from the standard library
+Next, let's import the ``math`` module from the standard library

 .. code-block:: python3